 What Does it Mean When A Property Is In Probate?

-Probate is described as one of the legal processes that occurs after a person dies.
+Probate is described as one of the legal processes after a person dies.
 It is inclusive of:

 - Proving in a court that the will of the deceased person is valid

-- Inventorying and identifying the property of the deceased person
+- Inventorying and identifying the property of the dead person

 - Having properties appraised